Annual Gynecology Exam in Dover, DE

 - Exams and screening tests

-Contact Dedicated to Women OBGYN to schedule your annual gynecology exam in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+The gynecologists with Dedicated to Women OBGYN are all board-certified by the American Board of Obstetrics and Gynecology and have extensive experience performing annual gynecologic exams to help keep women stay their healthiest.
+Contact us to schedule your annual exam with a board-certified gynecologist in Rehoboth Beach, Dover, Middletown, or Milford, DE.
 Give us a call today at (302) 674-0223.

 What Should You Expect for Your Annual Gynecology Exam?

 In addition to checking your height, weight, and blood pressure, your doctor will ask you questions about your general health, menstrual period, and sexual activities.
 During your exam, your doctor will perform the following exams and tests.
 If the doctor is male, a female nurse remains in the room during your exam.

 During your breast exam, your doctor will check your breasts for signs of any potential problems, such as a lump.
 He or she will examine each breast by moving his or her fingers around your breast in a pattern.
 You may also be shown how to perform monthly self-examinations.

 During your pelvic exam, your doctor will examine your vagina, cervix, and reproductive organs.
 Once you place your feet against footrests at the end of the examining table and slide forward, your doctor will then insert an instrument called a speculum into your vagina to gently spread the walls apart to examine the area.
 Your doctor then places one or two gloved, lubricated fingers into your vagina and the other hand presses on your abdomen from the outside to check the size, position, and shape of your internal pelvic organs.
 The pelvic exam may feel a bit uncomfortable, but should not hurt.